-We believe that we have the ability to reposition containers, if necessary, that are returned in lower demand locations to higher demand locations at relatively low cost as a result of our experienced logistics team.
-Our large customer base of approximately 400 lessees increases our ability to re-lease containers under master and other short-term lease terms.
-Our contract to supply leased containers to the U.S. military enables us to supply containers in their demand locations, which are often lower demand locations for our shipping line customers.
-Our Container Resale segment is also positioned to sell the containers and optimize their residual value in multiple markets, including lower demand locations.
-This "life cycle" system of generating an attractive revenue stream from and achieving high utilization of our container fleet has enabled us to become the world's largest container lessor and led to 25 consecutive years of profits.
+We believe that we have the ability to reposition containers, if necessary, that are returned in lower demand locations to higher demand locations at competitive costs as a result of our experienced logistics team.
+Our large customer base of approximately 400 lessees increases our ability to re-lease returned containers.
+Our contract to supply leased containers to the U.S. military enables us to supply containers in demand locations, which are often lower demand locations for our shipping line customers.
+Our Container Resale segment is positioned to sell containers and optimize their residual value in multiple markets, including lower demand locations.
+This "life cycle" system of generating an attractive revenue stream from and achieving high utilization of our container fleet has enabled us to become the world's largest container lessor and led to 26 consecutive years of profits.